-A properly customized exercise plan can help restore strength to your shoulder muscles, improve coordination, ease stiffness and restore flexibility and range of movement.
+A properly customised exercise plan can help restore strength to your shoulder muscles, improve coordination, ease stiffness and restore flexibility and range of movement.

 It can also help improve your posture, which will help ease your shoulder joint pain and improve your health in general.